5ilver/charmbian/README.md

 #charmbian

-Debian Jessie install script for samsung arm chromebook.
-Designed to be run ON the target device from something other than chromeos (chrubuntu or arch).
-Required arch packages can be installed with 'pacman -Syu git cgpt parted dosfstools wget binutils', debian/ubuntu package names are probably the same.
+Debian Jessie install script for samsung arm chromebooks.
+Designed to be run ON the target device from an arch boot stick created from https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook-2.
+Copy charbian.sh to partition 2 either when creating the stick, or after you've booted into the usb environment.
+You will need to use CTRL+u at the dev mode screen, and you cannot boot from the blue usb3 port.

-To run, just './charmbian.sh', then enter the target device path (/dev/mmcblk0 for internal emmc, /dev/mmcblk1 for sdcard, /dev/sda or /dev/sdb for usb devices).
-If booting from an external card, you may need to use CTRL+u at the dev mode screen, and you cannot boot from the blue usb3 port.
+To run, just 'bash charmbian.sh', then select your wifi, enter the target device path (/dev/mmcblk0 for internal emmc), and hurry up and wait.

 ##The magic
 The magic part is just a honking debootstrap command to build a usable debian root from upstream sources using the arch kernel and modules to get you off of google's udders.
 It then does a few useful tweaks to make the system usable on first boot.

-##deps
-Needs cgpt and a bunch of other junk.
-Check the head of the script if you like.
-Obviously you need to already be in dev mode with usb boot enabled.

 ##But what does it dooooooo?
 * Partitions your device
-* Grabs arch kernel and modules
+* Copies arch kernel and modules
-* Grabs nv-uboot
 * Grabs debootstrap
 * Debootstraps a debian system
 * Puts a nice trackpad config in place